 In March 2011, the Governor General approved the award of the Australian Service Medal with clasp Counter Terrorism/Special Recovery (ASM-CT/SR) for designated Special Forces personnel engaged in Operation Bursa.
 This also included Army Aviation personnel in support of SF activity.

 Requests to have Navy personnel included under the same guidelines as Army Aviation were denied.
-To address this inequity, a small group of dedicated personnel, including CDRE Brett Dowsing and the late CMDR Ted Wynberg, set about establishing criteria which could validate the award for Navy.
+To address this inequity, a small group of dedicated personnel, including CDRE Brett Dowsing and CMDR Paul Fothergill, set about establishing criteria which could validate the award for Navy.
 This was ultimately successful, with approval finally signed in October 2020.

 The eligibility requirements include Navy personnel, or allied foreign Defence Force members, who:

 - served 60 consecutive or more days on Operation Bursa (a member who did not complete 60 consecutive days due to death, illness, injury or disability due to service in Op Bursa will be deemed to have completed 60 days)

 - have not been awarded another medal for operational service over the same period;

 - were qualified on aircraft type (Wessex 31B or SK-50A/B);

 - were posted to one or more of the following Squadrons during the periods designated:

 - HC723 Squadron (1Aug80 to 9Feb84)